blatchley/DuplicateRemover/README.md

 # DuplicateRemover
-Basic python tool for removing duplicate entries in very large excel dataset of blood test results.
+Basic python tool for efficiently removing "duplicate" entries resulting from multiple negative results in very large (>1 million entries) excel dataset of blood tests.

 # How to use